Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Introduction

-To evaluate the performance of our strategy, we compare the returns generated by the optimized alphas with those from an equal-weighted portfolio and major financial benchmarks, including the Nikkei 225, S\&P 500, and Hang Seng Index.
-For example, the Nikkei 225 is one of the main stock market indices in Japan, tracking 225 large publicly traded companies in diverse sectors such as technology, automotive, finance and consumer goods.
-These benchmarks are widely used to represent the broader market and serve as reference points for assessing the effectiveness of trading strategies.
+To evaluate the performance of our strategy, we compare its returns with those of several baseline approaches, including an equal-weighted portfolio, a buy-and-hold strategy, a random entry/exit strategy, and a momentum strategy.
 In addition to cumulative returns, we also analyze the Sharpe ratio and maximum drawdown to provide a more comprehensive view of performance.
 The Sharpe ratio reflects the risk-adjusted return of the strategy, helping to assess whether higher returns are achieved efficiently.
 Maximum drawdown captures the largest peak-to-trough decline, indicating potential risk exposure during unfavorable market conditions.
 By evaluating these metrics together, we aim to determine not only whether LLM-generated alphas can outperform traditional market indices but also whether they can do so with more favorable risk-return characteristics.

 The primary goal of this research is to demonstrate the potential of combining LLMs for alpha generation with reinforcement learning techniques such as PPO to create more adaptive and dynamic trading strategies.
 By exploring how machine learning models can work together with financial theory, this study offers insights into how technology can transform financial decision-making and trading practices.